ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryfield.md

 # TaxonomyEntry Field Type

 `TaxonomyEntry` is a general purpose Field Type that can store only one taxonomy entry (for example, tag or product category).
-It is used as a parent while creating a tag or category.
+It is used as a parent for a tag or category.

 | Name           | Internal name         | Expected input |
 |----------------|-----------------------|----------------|